isomerpages/cris-corp/_cris-connect/Monthly Webinar Recap/Jul: Accelerating Clinical Innovations into Market.md

 <h3>Recap key insights from July's CRIS Connect Webinar:</h3>
 <p>The webinar spotlighted the pivotal role NHIC plays in Singapore’s healthtech
-ecosystem by identifying, funding, and commercialising clinical innovations from public health institutions.
-With its dual mandate of economic growth and healthcare impact, NHIC provides project guidance, consultancy, and strategic partnerships spanning co-development, co-funding, test-bedding, and global market access.
+ecosystem by identifying, funding, and commercialising clinical innovations from public health institutions.</p>
+<p>With its dual mandate of economic growth and healthcare impact, NHIC provides
+project guidance, consultancy, and strategic partnerships spanning co-development, co-funding, test-bedding, and global market access.
 These efforts not only accelerate translation from bench to bedside but also foster meaningful international collaborations that expand opportunities for Singapore’s clinical community.</p>
 <p>A prime example would be the Paxman Limb Cryocompression System (PLCS),
 a local innovation to prevent chemotherapy-induced peripheral neuropathy.
 Combining limb cooling with cyclic compression, the device enhances patient